psychowood/openwrt_ipip6/README.md

 #openwrt_v6tunnel : modified script for adding IPv4/IPv6-tunnel on OpenWrt "Chaos Calmer"
+Tested on "Flet's Hikari Next" and "Flet's Hikari Lite" service by NTT-East with Buffalo WZR-HP-G300NH (and also BHR-4GRV) being the "remote" end of the tunnel, with the "local" end of the tunnel being YAMAHA RTX3000.
+For double-check, YAMAHA RTX3000 was also altered with Cisco 1812J and was tested okay.
+When used with YAMAHA RTX3000, the maximum throughput was around 98Mbps out of 100Mbps and around 60Mbps with Cisco 1812J.
+Both tested at MTU being 1460, and the time around 5:30 a.m. on JST (UTC+9).
+##Usage
 Make sure that you have satisfied prerequisites for the package "dslite" and proceed to copying the script "ipip6.sh" to the appropriate directories.
 These directories on my Buffalo WZR-HP-G300NH are:
 "/lib/netifd/proto/"